includeHasan/Personal-Task-Management/README.md

 # Personal Task Management Project

-Welcome to the Personal Task Management project based on the MERN stack!
+Welcome to the Personal Task Management project based on the MERN stack And Tailwind!
 This project helps you manage your tasks efficiently.

 ## Project Structure